marcievanauken/marcie-vanauken/README.md

 <!-- Specify the license for your website's content, if applicable. -->

 <!-- Add any additional sections or content as needed. -->

-# Slick Portfolio With Svelte.

-Vercel-like style portfolio template for developers.

-If you want to use the template as it is, you can :

-- update files in `src/lib/data` with your data.
-- update `src/lib/index.scss` for custom styling.
-- update `static/favicon.ico` to customize the tab's icon.

-Feel free to explore and hack the template to your needs if you feel like it.

-Before deploying to `GitHub Pages`:

-- make sure to change the `base` parameter in `svelte.config.js`.
-- make sure to update the target branch of the `deploy.yml` file, it is set to build from `master` branch by default.
-- Allow `GitHub Pages` in your repo settings with correct permissions:
-  - Permissions:
-    - go to your repo `Settings` > `Actions` > `General`
-    - in `Actions permissions` : check `Allow all actions and reusable workflows`
-  - Pages:
-    - go to your repo's `Settings` > `Pages`
-    - in Source section, select `Deploy from a branch`.
-    - in Branch section, select `gh-pages` and `/ (root)` and click on save

-if you did all the above `CORRECTLY`, and no workflow was launched, try to push another commit (maybe an empty one), otherwise you can create an issue and link your repo.

-## Known issues:

-- Svelte no longer support `node 14`, use a newer version instead.